-As teachers we LOVE our school supplies!
+As teachers, we LOVE our school supplies!
 (I bet many of us tend to hoard them!)
 Depending on where you teach, you may get these supplies directly from your school.
-Or you may get overloaded with school supplies from you student’s families.
+Or you may get overloaded with school supplies from your student’s families.
 Or you may like to purchase your own supplies each year because you want them all to match like me.
 Either way, here’s a list of what school supplies I would go through in a typical year so you can plan accordingly!

 Crayons – 1 box of beginner crayons and 2 boxes of regular crayons.

-We start the year with a our beginning crayons.
+We start the year with our beginning crayons.
 As we learn how to use crayons and the colors, we move into our regular box of crayons.
 In January, I usually also give the kids a fresh box of crayons too!

 Depending on your approach to glue, the above will get you through the year.
-FYI – I don’t usually buy off brand glue, and I DESPISE purple glue.
+FYI – I don’t usually buy off-brand glue, and I DESPISE purple glue.

 Pencils – A lot.
 Beginner pencils & regular.
 That’s all.
 Pens too.

 We have a pencil problem in my room – they literally grow legs and walk away.
 It happens year after year so however many pencils we go through each year is not going to help you in your planning.
 LOL.
 We start with the beginner pencils without erasers because I don’t like my kids focusing on erasing (and they will if you give them an eraser.)
 Then when they are more comfortable, we move to regular pencils.
 Some years we even transition to pens in the spring.
 Pens give students that little extra bit of responsibility when writing and it can really revive their love of doing work!

 Paper is hard because most of the time I do print my own writing paper, but I do like to have this newsprint-type, thin writing paper on hand at all times.
 We use it during centers or during lessons to practice writing things.
 (I usually cut it in half.
 We write on the top and then you can illustrate it at the bottom.)